Zazzles2908/Mini-Agent_ACP/documents/10_ARCHIVE/base_claude_SDK/search_claude_zai.md

 - **Flexible integration** - Use in tool returns for dynamic RAG or as top-level content for pre-fetched data
 - **Proper source attribution** - Each result includes source and title information for clear attribution
 - **No document workarounds needed** - Eliminates the need for document-based workarounds
-- **Consistent citation format** - Matches the citation quality and format of Claude's web search functionality
+- **Consistent citation format** - Matches the citation quality and format of MiniMax-M2's web search functionality

 ## How it works